Updated 13 Oct, 2015

 We see that beginning with the decree to build the city, until the Messiah appears Verse 25 there shall be 7+62=69 weeks, or 483 days and at a day for a year, this is 483 years.

-In 31 AD: Passover, according to the Biblical Mosaic Calendar in use in Judea at that time; which relied upon the first light of the new moon to start the month; and ALSO according to the Modern Rabbinic Calendar: was Wednesday April 25th!
+In 31 AD: Passover, according to the Biblical Mosaic Calendar in use in Judea at that time; which relied upon the first light of the new moon to start the month was Wednesday April 25th!
+The modern Rabbinic Calendar not being in use for hundreds of years yet.

 This is confirmed in the scriptures [Luk 3] which say that Christ’s ministry began in the 15th year that Tiberius FIRST ascended the throne 12 AD + 15 = 27 AD!